Projector Buying Guide

 Every screen has a different mounting mechanism.
 But more or less, you need to follow the same steps to mount them.
 The first thing is to assemble the frame, and then you need to mount the frame temporarily to the wall to figure out the right position and place.
 After that, remove the frame, and attach the screen to the frame.
 You have to remount this frame and check whether the placement is right.

-How Much a Projector Cost?
+How Much does a Projector Cost?

 How Much Does a 4K Projector Cost?